 Recently, it has been noted interference is being received by EESS (passive) sensors in the 18.6-18.8 GHz band near coast lines and over bodies of water.

 Figure 1 presents a map of an RFI index in Central and North America.
-The RFI index represents the contribution of the interference to the overall brightness temperature measurement.
-The interference makes much of the 18.7 GHz radiometric data around the continental US unusable due to interference levels from a few Kelvins to more than 100 K. Figure 1 shows the maximum interference levels for the 18 GHz channel (centred at 18.7 GHz) around the continental US and Hawaii for the year 2018.
+The RFI index represents the contribution of the interference to the overall brightness temperature measurement..
+Figure 1 shows the maximum interference levels for the 18 GHz channel (centred at 18.7 GHz) around the continental US and Hawaii for the year 2018.
 The interference is noticeable both over land and over open water.
 Dark red areas, i.e., around the Great Lakes and near populated areas on the west and east coasts, indicate interference levels of more than 100 K.

 Figure 1